Chart Color Schemes

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

 AreaSearch's latest postcode level ATO data for financial year 2023 shows that income in Glenwood is above average nationally.
 The median income is $63,726 and the average is $77,044.
-In Greater Sydney, the median income is $60,817 and the average is $83,003.
-Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates as of September 2025 would be approximately $69,372 (median) and $83,870 (average).
+In contrast, Greater Sydney has a median income of $60,817 and an average of $83,003.
+Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates for Glenwood are approximately $69,372 (median) and $83,870 (average) as of September 2025.
 According to the 2021 Census, household incomes in Glenwood rank at the 97th percentile ($3,068 weekly).
-The predominant income cohort spans 31.7% of locals (5,093 people) with earnings above $4,000 per week, unlike regional trends where 30.9% fall within the $1,500 - $2,999 range.
-A substantial proportion of high earners (51.5%) indicates strong economic capacity in the suburb.
-Housing accounts for 14.6% of income, and residents rank within the 97th percentile for disposable income.
+The predominant income cohort spans 31.7% of locals (5,093 people) earning $4000+ per week, unlike regional trends where 30.9% fall within the $1,500 - 2,999 range.
+A substantial proportion of high earners (51.5%) indicates strong economic capacity in Glenwood.
+Housing accounts for 14.6% of income and residents rank within the 97th percentile for disposable income.
 The area's SEIFA income ranking places it in the 9th decile.

 Frequently Asked Questions - Income